antonsolomko/snooker-andy/README.md

 Seriously speaking, the system does not see such thing as a match at all, it only cares about frames.
 So playing two matches 2-1 or one 4-2 will have exactly the same effect, as long as these matches are of the same type (minor or major).

-**When will I get an official rating?
+#### When will I get an official rating?

+#### What happens to my rating if I don't play for some time?

+Rating value itself will not change, but reliability will go down until eventually it hits 0 and your rating becomes *unofficial*.
+In that case you will need to play some number of games before appearing at the official ranking again.

 ## Credits
 The rating system was inspired by Gerardo Calzerano, designed by Anton Solomko and implemented by Anton Solomko and Luca Gherardi.